normen/vim-macos-scripts/README.md

 #### edit-text-in-vim
 - Open Automator
-- Create a new "Quick Action"
+- Create a new "Quick Action" (Contextual Workflow)
 - Allow the action to receive Plain Text
 - Add an Applescript action to the flow
 - Copy-Paste the text of `edit-text-in-vim.applescript` to the Applescript Object